 Also, you should be cautious of codeshare flights, which fall into several different scenarios:

 - You may see a flight on aa.com that is marketed by American but operated by another carrier, such as British Airways.
-In these cases, the flight is not flown by an American Airlines aircraft and is not eligible for an upgrade.
+In these cases, the flight is not flown by an American Airlines aircraft and thus is not eligible for an upgrade.

-- You may purchase a flight through British Airways, for example, that is marketed by British Airways but operated by American, in which case it truly is an American Airlines aircraft.
+- You may purchase a flight through British Airways, for example, that is marketed by British Airways but operated by American, in which case it is an American Airlines aircraft.
 Even in this scenario, you cannot use the upgrade since the ticket was not purchased directly from American.
 British Airways is selling this ticket as a codeshare and it is ineligible for upgrades.

 Bottom Line: The general rule of thumb is that if you purchase the ticket through American, and the plane says “American” on the side, you can use a systemwide upgrade.

-The Best Flights To Use a Systemwide Upgrade On
+The Best Flights for Using Systemwide Upgrades

 - New York (JFK) to Los Angeles (LAX), since complimentary upgrades are hard to come by